timiodubola/timiodubola/README.md

 **Odubolaoluwatimilehin/Odubolaoluwatimilehin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 #### My name is Oluwatimilehin Odubola...
 I Build :construction_worker:, I Ship :rocket:  and Scale Products :chart_with_upwards_trend:.

 A software engineer that loves creating web products and working with AWS.
 If you looking for your "swiss knife" nerdy 🤓 , **YOU** are definitely on the right page.
-I love working on products from end-to-end, but inasmuch that I can fit in across various teams(Frontend, Backend, DevOps)...you find me most times working on server-side of things(Backend) or deployment(DevOps).
+I have worked on products from end-to-end, but inasmuch that I can fit in across various teams(Frontend, Backend, DevOps)...you find me most times working on server-side of things(Backend) or deployment(DevOps).

 - 🔭 I’m currently building and maintaining productivity tools and products.
 [PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) and PageWatch(launching soon):fire:.
 - 👯 I’m looking to collaborate and work on open-source tools.